-10. Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 6 2 hours a week The concept of language errors.
-Rules of tied and open- ended writing.
+10. Struc ture of the c urriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 6 2 hours a week The concept of language errors.
+Rules of tied and open-ended writing.
 A thousand outstretched and cabin, the solar and lunar letters.
 The light and the light.
 The link and the pieces.
 The average whisper.
 The extreme.
 Punctuation marks.
-Name and deed and distinguish between them Theoretical + Practical Oral and written exams

-2 hours a The effect is the ultimate Theoretical Oral and 7-9 week effect.
+Name and deed and distinguish between them Theoretical + Practical Oral and written exams 7 - 9 2 hours a week The effect is the ultimate effect.
 Number.
-Application + Practical written of common language errors. exams 2 hours a Meaning of free letters.
-The Theoretical Oral and 10-12 week thousand difference rule + Practical written exams 2 hours a Theoretical Base and toner.
-Formal Theoretical Oral and 13-15 week + Practical aspects of the administrative + Practical written discourse.
-Language of exams administrative speech.
+Application of common language errors.
+Theoretical + Practical Oral and written exams 10 - 12 2 hours a week Meaning of free letters.
+The thousand difference rule Theoretical + Practical Oral and written exams 13-15 2 hours a week Theoretical + Practical Base and toner.
+Formal aspects of the administrative discourse.
+Language of administrative speech.
+Theoretical + Practical Oral and written exams

-11- the infrastructure Lectures adapted from: 1- Clear dictation: Abdul Majid al-Naimi, Dham al-Kiyal, Library of Dar al-Mutanabbi, Baghdad I 6,1987.
-2- Lessons in language, grammar and A. prescribed spelling for state employees: Ismail Hamoud Atwan and books and main others Press of the Ministry of Education No. (3) Baghdad, I 2, 1984.
-4- General Arabic language for references departments other than specialization: Abdul Qadir Hassan Amin and others, Ministry of higher Education and Scientific Research, T2, 2000.
-Books and references Virtual Library of the Ministry of higher Education and (scientific Scientific Research journals, reports,...)
-Virtual Library of the Ministry of higher Education and E-referencing, Scientific Research Web sites Books in the Institute's electronic library
+11- the infrastructure A. prescribed books and main references Lectures adapted from: 1- Clear dictation: Abdul Majid al-Naimi, Dham al-Kiyal, Library of Dar al-Mutanabbi, Baghdad I 6,1987.
+2- Lessons in language, grammar and spelling for state employees: Ismail Hamoud Atwan and others Press of the Ministry of Education No. (3) Baghdad, I 2, 1984.
+4- General Arabic language for departments other than specialization: Abdul Qadir Hassan Amin and others, Ministry of higher Education and Scientific Research, T2, 2000.
+Books and references (scientific journals, reports,) Virtual Library of the Ministry of higher Education and Scientific Research E-referencing, Web sites Virtual Library of the Ministry of higher Education and Scientific Research Books in the Institute's electronic library

-- - Benefit from the virtual library of the Ministry of higher Education and Scientific Research. - - Take advantage of scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course. - - Linking the theoretical and practical part of the course through the subject of the student project.
+- Benefit from the virtual library of the Ministry of higher Education and Scientific Research. - Take advantage of scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course. - Linking the theoretical and practical part of the course through the subject of the student project.